-The Company (Citrus Group) This refers to all companies that make up the Citrus Group of companies, namely Altitude Safety Ltd, BBE Ltd, BookMyCourse Ltd, HR Training & Development Ltd and Citrus Training Ltd. Data Subject This refers to an individual who is the subject of personal data.
-Data Controller This refers to a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.
-Data Processor This refers to any person (other than an employee of the data controller) who processes the data on behalf of the data controller.
-Recipient This refers to any person to whom the data are disclosed, including any person (such as an employee or agent of the data controller, a data processor or an employee or agent of a data processor) to whom they are disclosed in the course of processing the data for the data controller.
-Third Party This refers to any person other than, the data subject, the data controller, or any data processor or other person authorised to process data for the data controller or processor.
-Personal data This means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-Processing This is any use that is made of personal data, including collecting, storing, amending, disclosing or destroying it.
-Special categories of personal data This means information about an individual's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sex life or sexual orientation, and biometric data.
-Criminal records data This means information about an individual's criminal convictions and offences, and information relating to criminal allegations and proceedings.
+The Company This refers to all companies that make up the Citrus Group of companies, (Citrus Group) namely Altitude Safety Ltd, BBE Ltd, BookMyCourse Ltd, and Citrus Training Ltd. Data Subject This refers to an individual who is the subject of personal data.
+This refers to a person who (either alone or jointly or in common with Data Controller other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.
+Data Processor This refers to any person (other than an employee of the data controller) Data Processor who processes the data on behalf of the data controller.
+This refers to any person to whom the data are disclosed, including any Recipient person (such as an employee or agent of the data controller, a data processor or an employee or agent of a data processor) to whom they are disclosed in the course of processing the data for the data controller.
+This refers to any person other than, the data subject, the data controller, Third Party or any data processor or other person authorised to process data for the data controller or processor.
+This means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be Personal data identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+This is any use that is made of personal data, including collecting, storing, Processing amending, disclosing or destroying it.